Let’s talk about infertility.

 Plastics can enter the bloodstream and cross the blood-brain barrier, as well as cross into the placenta.

 A study investigating the effects of consumption of plastics on babies found microplastics in four of the six placentas looked at.
 The microplastics were found in all parts of the placentas which ended up there as a result of the mother consuming, absorbing or inhaling the particles.
 This can cause irreversible damage to the fetus and after the babies are born, the same study found that they can ingest 1.6 billion microplastics through bottle feeding.
+Plastic pollution also has an irreversible effect on our planet.

 I remember vividly after my son was born, I was desperately trying to nurse when my lactation nurse made the comments that breastfeeding might be impossible for some women.
 Her exact words: ‘it's possible that your mother may have inhaled certain toxic chemicals in cleaning products that could have altered your physiology forever to potentially make it impossible for you to get pregnant or nurse’.
 Those words stuck with and still haunt me.